svenmeier/coxswain/README.md

 - adjust the workout display (long press to choice from distance, duration, strokes, energy, speed, pulse, stroke rate, stroke ratio, time, split, average split, delta distance, delta duration)
 - export your workout to TCX (Training Center XML) to import it into your favorite fitness tracking App or service.
 - export your workout to Google Fit (experimental)
-- read heart rate from your Waterrower, Android sensor or a connected Bluetooth LE device
+- read heart rate from your Waterrower, Android sensor or a connected Bluetooth LE/Ant+ device

 You'll need